hartmaj2/pacman-winforms/README.md

 # Introduction
 This program is supposed to be a simplified Pacman game for my university project.
 I am hoping to be able to implement all the well knows features such as Pacman preemptive direction setting and some simple ghost AI.
 The game is made in ***C# using Windows Forms***.
 That is because I didn't have time to think about anything better suited for this task.
 Later I realized maybe I could have used WPF but I would have to learn to use that first and there is unfortunately no time.

-# Class overview
+# Project overview
-The program is composed of two main files.
-The first one is `Form1.cs` and the second one is `Game.cs`.
-The former is a necessary file used by Windows Forms to create the form.
-The second one takes care of all the internal game logic.
+The project is composed of four main code files.
+These are:
+- Form1.cs
+- GameManager.cs
+- GameObjects.cs
+- HelperClasses.cs
+- InputManger.cs

+## File Separation
+The files are meant to separate logically different parts of the program.
+The main reason I did this was to not have to scroll all the way through the code to get to some parts of the program.
+This is also the reason why the classes should be separated logically.
+That will result in clearer orientation which in turn will make my code editing more efficient.

 ## Class list
 The classes used in the program are: